 More about: Blur

-Dave Rowntree is a representative of the Featured Artists Coalition, a group with over 1,500 artists and supporters who collectively campaign for the protection of UK performers' and musicians' rights.
+The policy follows months of campaigning from the Featured Artists Coalition (FAC), a group with over 1,500 artists, including Blur's Dave Rowntree and Ed O'Brien of Radiohead, who collectively campaign for the protection of UK performers' and musicians' rights.

 More about: Blur